VectorInstitute/PromptEngineering/src/reference_implementations/t5x/README.md

 tensorboard --logdir=/scratch/ssd004/scratch/snajafi/data_temp/t5x-exps/model --bind_all
 ```

 The tensorboard command will finish and stall in the terminal you're working with.
-Now, in aother terminal window, create an ssh tunnel to the port from tensorboard (ex.
+Now, in another terminal window, create an ssh tunnel to the port from tensorboard (ex.
 6006) we used in the above command from your local computer:
 ```bash
 ssh username@v.vectorinstitute.ai -L 6006:localhost:6006
 ```